apache/seatunnel/docs/en/connector-v2/source/Email.md

 Send the data as a file to email.

- The tested kudu version is 1.5.6.
+ The tested email version is 1.5.6.

 ## Options